...a site for amateur astronomy,folk music, humanism, and more...

 Who is PAUL DERRICK?

 When this web site was created in 2002, it was exclusively an amateur astronomy and stargazing site -- hence the title and domain name.
 Although the site's focus has broadened, I like the title and domain name and therefore am keeping them.
 Since turning 70 in 2010, I've been gradually disengaging from some commitments and re-directing my attention and energies.
 Thus in some of the following, I am now retired or semi-retired (as indicated).

 - AMATEUR ASTRONOMY

 Stargazer column (retired)

-From 1990-2012, I was author of the "Stargazer" column which appeared twice monthly in the Waco Tribune-Herald and some 60+ other newspapers.
+From 1990-2012, I was author of the "Stargazer" column which appeared every other week in the Waco Tribune-Herald and some 60+ other newspapers.
 Most of the 587 columns (except 1993-1997) are archived and can be read at STARGAZER COLUMNS.

 Sky Calendar (retired)

-The monthly sky calendar which was a feature of this site for the past several years has been retired.
+The monthly sky calendar which was a feature of this site for several years has been retired.
 The web sites of Sky & Telescope and Astronomy magazines have sky calendars and a wealth of other information -- check them out.
 Programs, star parties, and classes (semi-retired)